S3-working-group/s3-practical-guide/src/organizational-structure/coordination-circle.md

 ![right,fit](img/structural-patterns/coordination-circle.png)

-A coordination circle coordinates decision making and collaboration of several circles.
+A coordination circle coordinates work across multiple domains.

-Coordination circles may be accountable for all aspects of collaboration, or just for a specific subset (or subdomain).
+Coordination circles may be accountable for all aspects of execution within an organization or only for coordination of work across or within a specific subdomain of the organization.

+A coordination circle is populated by coordinators of the individual circles as well as a representative of each circle.